rkarkee101/WEIN2K_pdos_automation/README.md

 The working steps are as follows:

 1) Name the working directory as name of cif file
-2) Put .cif file and automate.sh, job_automate and job into that directory
+2) Put .cif file and automate.sh, job_automate and job into that directory  (Edit job script as per your HPC)
 3) sbatch job_automate

 If one needs to change parameters, for example vxc or k-mesh size, that can be done by editing job_automate.sh